-While underlining, for detection of tax evasion corporation in a worldwide scale.
-To facilitate with, the OECD (Organisation for Economic Co-operation and Development) established a reporting standard for all country members to follow, which each country further develops their own due diligence requirements as monitoring and recording mechanism.
+While underlining, for detection of tax evasion corporations in a worldwide scale.
+To facilitate with, the OECD (Organisation for Economic Co-operation and Development) established a reporting standard for all country members to follow, which each country further develops their own due diligence requirements as a monitoring and recording mechanism.

-The scope of coverage is very clever, basically all banks, financial institutes and any other related industry in relation to money transactions are required to adopt the standard, where nowadays it further extends the coverage to all trust or company service providers, which is the tools/vehicles providers of money transactions.
+The scope of coverage is very clever, basically, all banks, financial institutes and any other related industry in relation to money transactions are required to adopt the standard, whereas nowadays it further extends the coverage to all trust or company service providers, which is the tools/vehicles providers of money transactions.

-The Corporate Structure - entity is not considered as independent, but only a part within the hierarchy;
+The Corporate Structure - the entity is not considered independent, but only a part within the hierarchy;

 Individuals behind the structure - despite the company itself, all ultimate owners are required to be identified;

-Business activities involves - where the client needs to explain in detail all sort of business activities (money transactions) involved in the business;
+Business activities involve - where the client needs to explain in detail all sorts of business activities (money transactions) involved in the business;

 Organization Chart certified by the Director.
-If the structure is complicate, further corporate documents for verification purpose will be required;
+If the structure is complicated, further corporate documents for verification purposes will be required;

-Certified Passport and residential address proof (any letter / statement / document should be issued within 3 months) of individuals, certified bodies could be lawyer, notary public, government authorities, CPA, bank and other recognized financial institutes;
+Certified Passport and residential address proof (any letter / statement / document should be issued within 3 months) of individuals, certified bodies could be lawyers, notary public, government authorities, CPA, banks and other recognized financial institutes;

-Business documents, such as company website, bank statements, agreement, contracts, corporate search reports … etc;
+Business documents, such as company website, bank statements, agreements, contracts, corporate search reports … etc;

 Maintains, records, judges and reports